As soon as you decide to learn the guitar, you’ll need to familiarize yourself with all the great guitarists who have come before you.

 How could we not mention the fabulous soloist David Gilmore, who was part of the psychedelic band Pink Floyd?
 Lovers of the drug-induced melodies of this British band would not be able to argue with that…

 Here’s a small quiz for his true fans: was Gilmour an original member of the group?
 Well?

 The answer is no!
 Pink Floyd was created in 1965, and we had to wait until 1968 for the guitarist-singer to join up with Roger Waters, Richard White, Nick Mason and Roger Syd Barrett!
 A true asset for the group as it was after the arrival of the 14th best guitarist of all time (according to Rolling Stone in 2011) that Floyd flew to new heights.

-In fact, they produced the 3rd highest sold album of all time (many even consider it the best album in history): The Dark Side of the moon (1973), which stayed in the Billboard 200 for 17 years and 6 months.
+In fact, they produced the third highest selling album of all time (many even consider it the best album in history): The Dark Side of the moon (1973), which stayed in the Billboard 200 for 17 years and 6 months.
 This major recording in the history of rock and alternative rock included tunes like the famous “Money”!